Electricity sector in Bangladesh: Inefficiencies and infrastructure

-Nuclear Power
+Nuclear power

 To ensure growing energy supply and reducing ghg emission, Bangladesh sees Nuclear energy as a viable option.

 To this fact, the govt of Bangladesh has already started construction of the Rooppur Nuclear Power Plant.
 It will be a 2.4 GWe nuclear power plant and will be the country's first.
 The power plant is being constructed at Rooppur of Pabna District, on the bank of the river Padma, 87 miles (140 km) west of Dhaka.
 The first of the two unit is expected to go into operation in 2024.
 Once completed, the plant is expected to generate around 15% of the nation's electricity demand.

-2nd Nuclear Plant
+2nd nuclear plant

 The current government has decided to construct a 2nd nuclear plant in the southern part of the country.

 The possible sites are - Gangamati in Patuakhali, Majher Char in Barguna, Boyar Char in Noakhali and Muhurir Char in Feni.
 The project is still in early stage of development.
 Russian, Chinese and Korean companies has expressed interest to build and finance the project.